 Once you get to know your students, this becomes easier and easier to accomplish.
 By the end of the year, your classroom is a well-oiled machine.

-The student-centered learning environment
+Methods of Student-Centered Learning: The student-centered learning environment

 As a (comical) rule of thumb, if you can ask your students where the front of the classroom is and they can’t figure it out right away, you’re doing it right!
-Having a fully student centered classroom environment is much easier than you think (and does NOT have to be expensive).
+Having a fully student-centered classroom environment is much easier than you think (and does NOT have to be expensive).

 (Interested in some of the items above?
 Check out our article: Top 10 Teacher Supplies YOU NEED)

 Methods of Student-Centered Learning: Lesson Design

 One of the biggest questions asks how a teacher can be certain that basic content is learned amongst all students if they don’t lecture or otherwise give them that information.
 I’m a HUGE promoter in the flipped classroom, which is another model that goes off like a well-oiled machine once it is implemented appropriately.